-But the person with a concealed handgun in his pocket generates no special notice until the weapon appears at his criminal destination.
+- But the person with a concealed handgun in his pocket generates no special notice until the weapon appears at his criminal destination.
 The robber or assaulter looks no different from any other user of common public spaces.
-And this ability to escape special scrutiny is the advantage that makes the concealed handgun into the dominant weapon of choice for gun criminals and a special danger to government efforts to keep public spaces safe and secure.

-The necessity of carrying guns to crime sites without detection is one reason why the National Violence Commission research reported that 86% of all the firearms used in all assaults were handguns and an astonishing 96% of all firearms robberies were committed with handguns in the ten large cities the task force surveyed.
-What that robbery percentage means is that the problem of gun robbery in American cities is almost exclusively a problem of concealable handguns.

-The stringent requirements that California and San Diego County impose on persons wishing to have permits to carry loaded and concealed guns have two strategic objectives.
-The first and most important is to restrict drastically the number of persons secretly armed on the streets of San Diego County-to just over a thousand in a county of over three million population in 2009, as shown in Figure 1 (attached as Appendix B).
+And this ability to escape special scrutiny is the advantage that makes the concealed handgun the dominant weapon of choice for gun criminals and a special danger to government efforts to keep public spaces safe and secure. - The necessity of carrying guns to crime sites without detection is one reason 15. why the National Violence Commission research reported that 86% of all the firearms used in all assaults were handguns and an astonishing 96% of all firearms robberies were committed with handguns in the ten large cities the task force surveyed.
+What that robbery percentage means is that the problem of gun robbery in American cities is almost exclusively a problem of concealable handguns. - The stringent requirements that California and Orange County impose on persons wishing to have permits to carry loaded and concealed guns (hearafter CCW) permits) have two strategic objectives.
+The first is screen out high-risk groups.
+The second and most important is to restrict drastically the number of persons secretly armed on the streets of Orange County.
+Orange County's Sheriff has published a "policy manual" that clearly states both the substantive standards and the procedures it uses in considering applications to obtain these permits.
+I received this manual from the Orange County counsel and carefully reviewed it.
+The office requires a "good cause" that is an indication of a special need that places the applicant apart from most citizens-a special threat or high risk.
+Unlike systems where most citizens qualify for carrying licenses-what are commonly called "shall issue" regimes-California law allows and the Orange County system implements a highly restrictive approach to the license to carry.

-Figure 1 shows the current control of the volume of California concealed weapons (CCW) permits and the huge stakes of shifting to the standards asserted as rights by the plaintiffs in this litigation.
-There are over two million adults and 1,223 permits in San Diego County at present, a ratio of one permit for every 1,892 adults-carrying a concealed weapon is far less than a one in one thousand proposition.
-Under the system urged in this litigation, over 90% of these adults could have licenses if they wanted them, and most citizens would face a difficult choice because they would have to decide between being armed when so many other people might be secretly carrying guns and staying unarmed.
-This is the dilemma that the high standards for and rarity of CCW permits in San Diego avoids.

-&lt;sup>7Newton, George and Franklin E. Zimring (1969), Firearms and Violence in American Life, at Figure 8-1, p.
+7 Newton, George and Franklin E. Zimring (1969), Firearms and Violence in American Life, at Figure 8-1, p.
 49.